EmmanuelRoux/ngx-matomo-client/README.md

 </form>
 ```

-You can also inject `MatomoFormAnalytics` and use low-level api directly.
+You can also inject `MatomoFormAnalytics` service in your components and use low-level api directly.

 See official guide at https://developer.matomo.org/guides/form-analytics.